wkeeling/selenium-wire/README.rst

     # Wait for the request/response to complete
     request = driver.wait_for_request('/api/products/12345/')

 The ``wait_for_request()`` method will return the first *fully completed* request it finds that matches the supplied path.
 Fully completed meaning that the response must have returned.
-The method will wait up to 10 seconds by default, but you can vary that with the ``timeout`` argument:
+The method will wait up to 10 seconds by default but you can vary that with the ``timeout`` argument:

 .. code:: python